fujibo/poseHG/README.md

 The known differences are as follows:
 - We used resizing (bilinear) instead of nearest neighbor upsampling for upsampling.
 This is because chainer didn't provide NNupsampling.
 - We used the same images but **didn't use the same validation data they provide.** They use 1-4 people in each image while we use only a person for evaluation. **Therefore, we reevaluated scores on our validation set.**
+- The network architecture they provided on github might not be identical with the one of a pre-trained model (a t7 file) they provide in their project page.
+For example, conv-bn-relu is used in their github code, while relu-bn-conv seems to be used in their t7 file.

 ## How to execute
 A pre-trained model is utilized in the default settings.
 If you want to specify a model, you need to add `--model <model_path>` as an argument.